aidanamavi/portfolio-resume/README.md

 2. Select the radio button for "A static page".
 3. Select the Homepage to use as your home page.

-If you experience any issues or have enhancement suggestions, you can report them in the [issue tracker](https://github.com/aidanamavi/portfolio-theme/issues).
-If it's a challenging issue, it's suggested that you follow the [issue template](https://raw.githubusercontent.com/aidanamavi/portfolio-theme/master/issues-template.md), so all the necessary info to debug and fix the issue is available.
-Thanks!

-## Setup

-### Set up your About page.
+To set up our About page.

-1. Select 'Pages' and then 'Add New'
+1. Navigate to `Pages > Add New`
-2. Set the page title to 'About'
+2. Enter 'About' as the title.
-3. Set the page template to 'About'
+3. Select the `Page Attributes > Template` named About
-4. Click 'Publish'
+4. Click Publish to save the page.
-5. Ensure your permalink points to yourdomain.com/about/
-6. To edit your new page, manually edit the code in the index-about.php template file.

 ### Tips

 1. 16:9 images work best for several reasons.
 2. Avoid using external hosting services like YouTube.
-3. Rename your homepage, give it a description, and perform other SEO optimizations.
+3. Rename your Home page, give it a description, and perform other SEO optimizations.
+5. Ensure your permalinks look similar: yourdomain.com/about/
-4. If you struggle with these tips, ask for help through the [issue tracker](https://github.com/aidanamavi/portfolio-resume/issues).
+6. If you struggle with these tips, ask for help through the [issue tracker](https://github.com/aidanamavi/portfolio-resume/issues).

 ## Recommended Plug-ins